MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 Specifies that a new media set be created.
 FORMAT causes the backup operation to write a new media header on all media volumes used for the backup operation.
 The existing contents of the volume become invalid, because any existing media header and backup sets are overwritten.

 > [!IMPORTANT]
-> Use FORMAT carefully.
+> Use `FORMAT` carefully.
 Formatting any volume of a media set renders the entire media set unusable.
 For example, if you initialize a single tape belonging to an existing striped media set, the entire media set is rendered useless.

-Specifying FORMAT implies SKIP; SKIP does not need to be explicitly stated.
+Specifying FORMAT implies `SKIP`; `SKIP` does not need to be explicitly stated.

 MEDIADESCRIPTION **=** { *text* | ***@** text_variable* }
 Specifies the free-form text description, maximum of 255 characters, of the media set.

 MEDIANAME **=** { *media_name* | ***@** media_name_variable* }
 Specifies the media name for the entire backup media set.
-The media name must be no longer than 128 characters, If MEDIANAME is specified, it must match the previously specified media name already existing on the backup volumes.
+The media name must be no longer than 128 characters, If `MEDIANAME` is specified, it must match the previously specified media name already existing on the backup volumes.
 If it is not specified, or if the SKIP option is specified, there is no verification check of the media name.

 BLOCKSIZE **=** { *blocksize* | ***@** blocksize_variable* }
 Specifies the physical block size, in bytes.
 The supported sizes are 512, 1024, 2048, 4096, 8192, 16384, 32768, and 65536 (64 KB) bytes.
 The default is 65536 for tape devices and 512 otherwise.
 Typically, this option is unnecessary because BACKUP automatically selects a block size that is appropriate to the device.
 Explicitly stating a block size overrides the automatic selection of block size.